Welcome to Troop 99!

 “We are not a club or a Sunday school class, but a school of the woods.” -- Lord Bayden Powell

-Scout Troop 99, Franklin, MA, was established in 2002 and is chartered by the Franklin Rod & Gun Club.
+Scouts BSA Troop 99, Franklin, MA, was established in 2002 and is chartered by the Franklin Rod & Gun Club.
 Our troop is part of the Headwaters District of the Mayflower Council, of the Boy Scouts of America.
-Our troop has about 25 members and is very active.
+Our troop has around 23 members and is very active.
 We run a year-round program that emphasizes the values of Scouting and strives to develop self-confidence, self-reliance and leadership in our boys.

-Troop 99 is a scout-run troop and operates by the patrol method.
-Older scouts in the Patrol Leader's Council (PLC), with oversight from the Scoutmaster and Assistant Scoutmasters, plan and implement the troop's activities, including our weekly troop meetings and campouts.
-Scouts who are not on the PLC have opportunities to serve the troop in other leadership positions such as Troop Guide, Librarian, Historian, Scribe, Quartermaster, Chaplain's Aide and Den Chief.
+Troop 99 is a Scout-run troop and operates by the patrol method.
+Older Scouts in the Patrol Leader's Council (PLC), with oversight from the Scoutmaster and Assistant Scoutmasters, plan and implement the troop's activities, including our weekly troop meetings and campouts.
+Scouts who are not on the PLC have opportunities to serve the troop in other leadership positions such as Troop Guide, Librarian, Historian, Scribe, Quartermaster, Chaplain's Aide and Instructor.